 - If you haven’t begun introducing solids yet, now is the time!

-- Babies will begin weaning off of milk and consuming more and more solid foods.
+- Many babies will begin weaning off of milk and consuming more and more solid foods.

 - Meat is usually introduced during this stage.

 Stage 2 – 3 baby food is now used.
 These include blends, meats and veggies, and thicker textures.